 photo by David Findlay, 2011

-Nalo Hopkinson, a Jamaican Canadian, is the author of novels Brown Girl in the Ring (1998), Midnight Robber (2000), The Salt Roads (2003), The New Moon's Arms (2007), and short fiction collection Skin Folk (2001).
+Nalo Hopkinson, a Jamaican Canadian, is the author of novels Brown Girl in the Ring (1998), Midnight Robber (2000), The Salt Roads (2003), The New Moon's Arms (2007), and the short fiction collection Skin Folk (2001).
 She is a recipient of the John W. Campbell Award, the Locus Award, the World Fantasy Award, and has twice received the Sunburst Award for Canadian Literature of the Fantastic.
-Her work has twice been on the bibliography "Books for the Teen-Age", issued by the young adult librarians of the New York Public Library.
+Her work has twice been on the New York Public Library "Stuff for the Teen Age" list.
 Her science fiction novel Midnight Robber received Honourable Mention for a novel written in creole in Cuba's “Casa de las Americas” prize for literature.
 She was a founding member of the Carl Brandon Society, which exists to further the conversation on race and ethnicity in science fiction and fantasy.
 She is currently Associate Professor specializing in speculative literatures in the Creative Writing Department of the University of California Riverside.
-The Chaos, her first YA novel, appears in April 2012 from Margaret K. McElderry Books.
-Her next novel, Sister Mine, is scheduled to appear in spring 2013 from Grand Central Books.
+The Chaos, her first YA novel, appeared in 2012, and her novel Sister Mine followed in 2013.
 Hopkinson splits her time between California and Toronto, Canada.

 Report from Planet Midnight